littlebizzy/export-database/readme.md

 ## Changelog

+### 1.3.0
+- fixed long-standing issue with BIT field export handling to prevent malformed SQL in certain table structures
+- cleaned up legacy AJAX routing logic and simplified initialization for improved stability
+- improved validation and safeguards on migration metadata to avoid corrupted export states
+- hardened cleanup routine to prevent warnings when removing expired migration files
+- added PHP 7.0–8.3 compatibility adjustments across core classes
+- removed redundant or outdated internal code and improved coding-standards compliance
+- minor internal refactoring to support potential future backup or migration add-ons

 ### 1.2.0
 - updated core classes for PHP 7.0–8.3 compatibility
 - replaced deprecated PHP functions including `each()`
-- fixed undefined bit-field handling in SQL export logic
 - improved sanitization and nonce handling for admin actions
 - removed deprecated `&$this` usage for PHP 8 compatibility
-- ensured all AJAX actions load safely without inline JavaScript
 - maintained original UI but cleaned up `admin.php` callbacks
+- improved stability of file writes during export and compression phases
 - added safe use of `wp_json_encode()` for migration state storage
-- improved stability of file writes during export and compression phases
+- note: fix to undefined BIT field handling was NOT implemented in this version despite earlier notes

 ### 1.1.0
 - tested with WP 5.0